 This rose has its thorn as well, and it would be the price.
 It ranges from 12.99$ to 29.99$, which someone might find quite costly for an e-book.

-For me it’s clear that behind these books is a lot of work, love and passion, and the price is commensurate to the quality of the product you get.
+For me, it’s clear that behind these books is a lot of work, love and passion, and the price is commensurate with the quality of the product you get.

 If you would like a taste of it but you’re not quite ready to buy they also have some interlinear short stories on their blog.